 They typically feature underground to stabilise lower temperatures, regardless of the time of year.

 What If You Don’t Have a Wine Cellar?

-If you don’t have the luxury of a wine cellar, that’s okay.
+If you don’t have the luxury of an underfloor wine cellar, that’s okay.
 You still have a plentiful supply of options.

 Ideal Temperatures for Storing Red and White Wines

 Storing wine requires a degree of precision and certainly isn’t something you can just flounder into while hoping for the best.
 Temperature is a key factor here, especially with white wines.

 Varied temperatures may start to affect the cork of the wine and the pressure it undergoes.
 Exposed to heat over time, small gaps may occur where oxygen can pass through beyond the cork and thereby spoil the wine.
 Remember, the greatest nemesis of fine wine is oxygen!

 Try tostore your white wines between 8-10 degrees Celsius and your red at 16-18 degrees Celsius for the best results.
 Consistency is key, so be sure to monitor the temperatures of any devices and surrounding areas regularly.
 The best tool for this job is likely the previously mentioned built-in wine cooler, as you can acutely control the temperatures it omits with ease.

 If you don’t have access to the solutions outlined so far, then an area such as your garage will have to suffice.

 The definitive answer is that, yes, red and white wines can be stored together without incident providing the temperature is correct.